Have you experimented with subliminal advertising?

 Why it doesn’t work: It could have gotten the Bush team into some hot water!
 Even though Bush denied the allegations, the ad caused a lot of speculation and took attention away from the real issues of the campaign.
 It was eventually investigated by the FCC and pulled off the air.

 Subliminal Advertising Done Right

-Here’s how people should feel from subliminal advertising: clever.
+Here’s how people should feel about subliminal ads: clever.

-When it’s done right, viewers should feel like they’ve discovered the hidden meaning.
-They should feel a little proud of themselves, and even get a little chuckle out of the cleverness of the ad.
+They’re ads that make viewers feel like they’ve discovered the hidden message.
+They should feel a little proud of themselves, and even get a little kick out of the cleverness of the ad.

 It should never feel like an attempt to brainwash or hypnotize.
 People don’t want to be fooled, but they do want to be in on the joke.

 This means you have to walk a fine line when attempting to pull off this advertising technique.